NLP-Research07/X-MuTeST/README.md

 ### Selection Criteria
 - Annotators who demonstrated high-quality annotation by accurately identifying hate speech and corresponding tokens were selected.
-- Out of 10 participants in the pilot, three annotators were shortlisted for the main task.
+- Out of 10 participants in the pilot, four annotators were shortlisted for the main task such that there were three annotators for each language.
 - Feedback from the pilot study was incorporated to improve instructions for the main task.

 ---